yenk/global-refugee-patterns/README.md

 matplotlib, numpy, pandas, collections, and csv

 ## Note
-This project will continue to evolve to improve data visualizations, more ETL with code modularity, and ultimately help increased awareness of global refugee crisis at present by using data science and data engineering to attract a bigger global audience.
+This project will continue to evolve to improve data visualizations, better code modularity, and hoping to increase global awareness of refugee crisis at present using data science and data engineering to attract a bigger global audience.